wafaj3fr/printf_mock/README.md

 For example when it encounters %d, the expected data type of the argument is int.

-##standard funtions used in this project
+## Standard funtions used in this project
  write, va_list, va_start, va_end, va_arg